If this is your first time ordering business phone recordings or you could use a brush-up, here are some things to keep in mind:

 Consider offering Spanish language prompts

-And finally, review greetings and prompts from time to time to insure that they coincide with current business operations and update them as necessary.
+And finally, review greetings and phone menu prompts from time to time, for both during operating hours and after hours.
+This will help to insure that they coincide with current operations and make sense.
+And this process will let you know if it's time to update your phone recordings.